 If these are the things you dream about owning if you had the money, it’s probably also the reason why you don’t have any wealth.
 At this stage, you might be spending on things beyond your financial capacity.
 Or whenever you have the money, you immediately buy stuff off your bucket list.
 That’s not wise spending.
 Making poor decisions about the things you buy is in no way going to make you wealthy.
 Smart investing will and over a period of time you’ll be able to accumulate wealth.

 So, we have made you a little reference for things you should avoid buying even if you have the means.
 Try to use this as a guide on your other spending.
-Being financially secure takes a lot of good decision making and that includes not buying the following:
+Being financially secure takes a lot of good decision making and that includes the following things you should never buy:

 1. Gaudy Jewelry